lsst-sqre/qa-database/README.md

 ## Introduction

-  SQuaRE is designing a QA database to store summary information and QA metrics from a sample of highly S/N sources detected in single visit processing.
-Eventually the schema  will be extended to co-add processing.
+  SQuaRE is designing a QA database to store summary information and QA metrics fro to be used in the context of the verification datasets.
+The current schema supports single visit processing and eventually the schema  will be extended to co-add processing.

   Changes can be done in MySQLWorkbench (http://dev.mysql.com/downloads/workbench/), which installs easily in several platforms.
 Clone this repo, open the sqa.mwb file, make your changes and export to SQL.
   Do not change the SQL directly.